 TODAY'S REGULATIONS PROPOSED CORE STANDARDS IMPROVEMENT AREA A-1.
 Building Mass A-1.
-Building Mass Maximum Upper Story Floor Area: starting at the 4th floor, upper stories are limited to an average of 70% and maximum of 80% of the 3rd story floor plate area Possible Upper Floor Area bonus for projects where more than 10% of square footage is non-residential Mass Variation: Required along street frontages through either a 10' stepback above the 3rd floor or a 80' maximum module length All existing regulations, and in addition- Building Width and Depth: Maximum dimensions before a separation between buildings is required.
-Range of dimensions tailored to zoning subdistrict and parking configuration: 330' x 200' with wrapped parking Applicant choice of 330' x 120' or 275' x 210' without wrapped parking 220' x 120' in the WR-3 Subdistrict Secondary Wings: Max dimensions of 75' x 100' allowed for each situation above, as a way to allow building extensions while limiting the overall footprint Structured Parking Width and Depth: Max dimensions of 230' x 180' Administrative Adjustment: 5% increase of dimensions allowed for unusual site configuration or other special circumstances Limits the size of a building footprint while providing flexibility for varying site configurations, land uses, and parking approaches A-2.
-Building Separation Not explicitly required Building Pass-throughs: 12' separation required every 330' for the lower one-two stories only; can be covered by built space Minimum Separation: Required between buildings / groups of buildings once the maximum width / depth is met 20' in the WR-3 Subdistrict 30' in other Subdistricts Pedestrian Connection: 8' sidewalk required in separation area May count as Outdoor Amenity Space Building Articulation: Balconies, awnings, overhead walkways, etc are allowed to jut into separation area Vehicular Functions: Alleys and service drives allowed between buildings, but not counted as part of min. separation width Design Guidelines: applied by CDC to ensure space is active and inviting Building Pass-throughs: Covered design no longer applicable - where previously required, buildings must now be separated Administrative Adjustment and Design Alternative: Flexibility allowed for special circumstances, equivalent to what was previously used for Building Pass-throughs Providing visual and pedestrian permeability around and between buildings Ensuring such space is reasonably inviting and functional for the public
+Building Mass Maximum Upper Story Floor Area: starting at the 4th floor, upper stories are limited to an average of 70% and maximum of 80% of the 3rd story floor plate area Possible Upper Floor Area bonus for projects where more than 10% of square footage is non- residential Mass Variation: Required along street frontages through either a 10' stepback above the 3rd floor or a 80' maximum module length A-1.
+Building Mass All existing regulations, and in addition: Building Width and Depth: Maximum dimensions before a separation between buildings is required.
+Range of dimensions tailored to zoning subdistrict and parking configuration: 330' x 200' with wrapped parking Applicant choice of 330' x 120' or 275' x 210' without wrapped parking 220' x 120' in the WR-3 Subdistrict Secondary Wings: Maximum dimension of 75' x 100' allowed for each situation above, as a way to allow building extensions while limiting the overall footprint.
+Wings must adjoin public realm area (side streets, greenways, amenity space, etc) Structured Parking Width and Depth: Maximum dimensions of 230' x 180' Administrative Adjustment: 5% increase of dimensions allowed for unusual site configuration or other special circumstances Limits the size of a building footprint while providing flexibility for varying site configurations, land uses, and parking approaches A-2.
+Building Separation Not explicitly required Building Pass- throughs: 12' separation required every 330' for the lower one-two stories only; can be covered by built space A-2.
+Building Separation Minimum Separation: Required between buildings / groups of buildings once the maximum width / depth is met 20' in the WR-3 Subdistrict 30' in other Subdistricts Pedestrian Connection: 8' sidewalk required in separation area, connecting from one side of the site to the other May count as Outdoor Amenity Space Building Articulation: Balconies, awnings, overhead walkways, etc. are allowed to jut into separation area Vehicular Functions: Alleys and service drives allowed between buildings, but not counted as part of minimum separation width Design Guidelines: applied by CDC to ensure space is active and inviting Building Pass-throughs: 'Tunnel' design no longer an option - buildings must now be fully separated Administrative Adjustment and Design Alternative: Flexibility allowed for special circumstances, equivalent to what was previously used for Building Pass-throughs Providing visual and pedestrian permeability around and between buildings Ensuring such space is reasonably inviting and functional for the public